Objectives of the service

 Figure 1: system component interaction diagram

-The system will allow a user to plan a cycling route on a map and modify the parameters for which they want to optimise (e.g. speed vs safety).
-The user will then be guided along that route using the intuitive interface of the Beeline hardware device (or a simulator or another device)
+The system allows a user to plan a cycling route on a map and modify the parameters for which they want to optimise (e.g. speed vs safety).
+The user is then guided along that route using the intuitive interface of the Beeline hardware device (or a simulator or another device).

 The below diagram shows how the various parts of the system interact with each other.
 A wide range of datasets (proprietary or external) are used as inputs to the routing engine which is the focus of this project.
 The user inputs a destination via the smartphone app and the start location is known from the smartphones’s GPS unit.
 A route is then requested from the Beeline routing engine and sent back to the smartphone which then controls the handlebar mounted Beeline hardware device in order to guide the user to their destination.